Bonsai Mary

 Genus Species

-As an avid plant enthusiast and collector, I cannot stress enough how important it is to know the scientific name of the plants you’re growing.
 The genus species for our beloved Anthurium Coriaceum is crucial for identifying it correctly and understanding its growth requirements.
 The genus name Anthurium comes from the Greek words “anthos,” meaning flower, and “oura,” meaning tail, which accurately describes the unique appearance of this plant’s inflorescence.

 The species name Coriaceum comes from the Latin word “coriaceus,” meaning leathery, which describes this plant’s stiff and durable leaves.
 Knowing the genus species of any plant can also provide valuable insight into its natural habitat and growth requirements.